Remove a tree

 Removal of Trees from Public Right-of-Way

-Contact Parks & Recreation for information on fees associated with removal of trees from public right-of-way
+Visit Parks & Recreation's Tree Maintenance page for information on fees associated with removal of trees from public right-of-way

 Step 2.Payment Options